AmeyMhatre96/concepts/src/dotnet-core/security.md

 ## Json Web Tokens (JWT)

 Json Web Tokens (JWT) are an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

+## Cookies

+## Refresh Tokens

+Refresh tokens are credentials used to obtain access tokens.
+Refresh tokens are issued to the client by the authorization server and are used to obtain a new access token when the current access token becomes invalid or expires, or to obtain additional access tokens with identical or narrower scope (access tokens may have a shorter lifetime and fewer permissions than authorized by the resource owner).
+Issuing a refresh token is optional at the discretion of the authorization server.